borntofrappe/game-development/07 Pokemon/StateStack/README.md

 - exit

-In light of this structure, the push operation needs to introduce the new state.
+In light of this structure, the push operation needs to introduce the new state through its `enter` method.

 ```lua
 function StateStack:push(state)